-- Air aspirating early warning smoke detection (e.g., VESDA) shall be provided in areas with critical electronic equipment (e.g., computer rooms/DCS servers, BESS) - Control rooms shall have smoke detection installed throughout the control room in the spaces that may contain humans, below raised floor systems, and above suspended ceilings - In control rooms that are or may be occupied 24/7, the detection in the operating spaces may be omitted - Control room break areas - In-duct detectors shall be used for ventilation systems in occupied buildings

-- Switchgear rooms and relay rooms

-- Battery rooms

-- Warehouses and buildings.
+- Air aspirating early warning smoke detection (e.g., VESDA) shall be provided in areas with critical electronic equipment (e.g., computer rooms/DCS servers, BESS) - Control rooms shall have smoke detection installed throughout the control room in the spaces that may contain humans, below raised floor systems, and above suspended ceilings - In control rooms that are or may be occupied 24/7, the detection in the operating spaces may be omitted - Control room break areas - In-duct detectors shall be used for ventilation systems in occupied buildings - Switchgear rooms and relay rooms - Battery rooms - Warehouses and buildings.

 The Project shall be designed and built with a safe operating environment for equipment and personnel.
 Seller shall select and install equipment and systems for the Project in accordance with such obligation and separate equipment and systems at the Project Site with sufficient distance, clearance, and other safeguards to mitigate hazards and risks, including fire.
-The Project shall comply with all fire protection, fire alarm, firefighting, and similar Laws (including codes and standards), applicable Permits, the NFPA (including NFPA 850 and NFPA 855), and the other elements of the Performance Standard.
+The Project shall comply with all fire protection, fire alarm, firefighting, and similar Laws (including codes and standards), applicable Permits, the NFPA (including NFPA 850 and NFPA 855).

-Miscellaneous site support structures such as warehouses, oil storage buildings, vehicle maintenance facilities, bulk compressed gas storage, or other facilities not specifically mentioned above in this Section 8.1.1shall be evaluated for the need for or appropriateness of automatic fire, smoke, and heat detection systems and equipment and for water-based fire suppression systems in accordance with applicable codes and standards and the other elements of the Performance Standard.
+Miscellaneous site support structures such as warehouses, oil storage buildings, vehicle maintenance facilities, bulk compressed gas storage, or other facilities not specifically mentioned above in this Section 8.1.1shall be evaluated for the need for or appropriateness of automatic fire, smoke, and heat detection systems and equipment and for water-based fire suppression systems in accordance with applicable codes and standards.